levnikolaj/cis520_proj4/3way-mpi/README.txt

     ...

 Each shell script (ex: shell1.sh) contains something like this...
-Change '--nodes' & '--ntasks-per-node' to change MPI specificationss
+Change '--nodes' & '--ntasks-per-node' to change MPI specifications

 #!/bin/bash -l